-a) On the day of counting, strong room is opened in the presence of Candidates, their authorised representatives, RO/ARO and ECI Observer under videography.

-b) Only Control Units of the polled EVMs are brought to the Counting Hall(s) under security, under CCTV coverage and in the presence of candidates/their agents.

-c) Round-wise CUs are brought to the counting tables from Strong Rooms under continuous CCTV Coverage.

-d) On the counting day, before retrieving the result from the Control Units, the seals are verified, and unique serial number of CU is tallied before counting agents deputed by the candidates.

-e) On counting day, counting agents can verify the polled votes displayed on CU with that of Form-17C.
-Candidate-wise polled votes are recorded in Part-II of Form-17C and signature of counting agents are obtained thereof.

-f) EVMs & VVPATs are stored back in Strong Room in the

-presence of candidates/their representatives till the completion of the Election Petition period.

-- ix) Mandatory Verification of VVPAT Paper Slip-In pursuance of the Hon'ble Supreme Court of India's Order dated 8th April, 2019, the Commission has mandated VVPAT slips count of Five (5) randomly selected Polling Stations in each Assembly Constituency/Segment of the Parliamentary Constituency of the State/UTs by the Returning Officer, by draw of lot in presence of candidates/their counting agents & ECI Observer, for verification of the result obtained from the Control Unit.
-This mandatory verification of VVPAT slip count of five (5) polling stations in each Assembly Constituency/Segment shall be in addition to the provisions of Rule 56(D) of the Conduct of Elections Rules,1961. - x) None of the Above (NOTA) in EVMs, VVPATs and Postal Ballot: As usual, there will be 'None of the Above' option for the electors.
+- a) On the day of counting, strong room is opened in the presence of Candidates, their authorised representatives, RO/ARO and ECI Observer under videography. - b) Only Control Units of the polled EVMs are brought to the Counting Hall(s) under security, under CCTV coverage and in the presence of candidates/their agents. - c) Round-wise CUs are brought to the counting tables from Strong Rooms under continuous CCTV Coverage. - d) On the counting day, before retrieving the result from the Control Units, the seals are verified, and unique serial number of CU is tallied before the counting agents deputed by the candidates. - e) On counting day, counting agents can verify the polled votes displayed on CU with that of Form-17C.
+Candidate-wise polled votes are recorded in Part-II of Form-17C and signature of counting agents are obtained thereof. - f) EVMs & VVPATs are stored back in Strong Room in the presence of candidates/their representatives till the completion of the Election Petition period. - ix) Mandatory Verification of VVPAT Paper Slip-In pursuance of the Hon'ble Supreme Court of India's Order dated 8th April, 2019, the Commission has mandated VVPAT slips count of Five (5) randomly selected Polling Stations in each Assembly Constituency/Segment of the Parliamentary Constituency of the State/UTs by the Returning x) None of the Above (NOTA) in EVMs, VVPATs and Postal Ballot: As usual, there will be 'None of the Above' option for the electors.
 On the BUs, below the name of the last candidate, there will be a button for NOTA option so that voters who do not want to vote for any of the candidates can exercise their option by pressing the button against NOTA.
 Similarly, on Postal Ballot Papers there will be a NOTA Panel after the name of the last candidate.
 The symbol for NOTA as given below will be printed against the NOTA Panel.